itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Maybe now you can see why we can't use zeros in the input vectors.
 In `voting` procedure we use each row muliplied by the bipolar number and use them all in voting procedure, but if values were zeros they will ignore columns from the weight matrix and we will use only values related to ones in the input pattern.

-Ofcourse you can use 0 and 1 values and sometime you will get the correct result, but this approach give you the worse results.
+Of course you can use 0 and 1 values and sometime you will get the correct result, but this approach give you the worse results.

 Asynchronous
 ^^^^^^^^^^^^